cabify/MobileChallenge/README.md

 Besides providing exceptional transportation services, Cabify also runs a physical store which sells Products.

-Our products are like this:
+Our list of products looks like this:

 ```
 Code         | Name                |  Price